 You need to:

-- Be an NUH staff member
+- Be a NUH staff member.

-- Be able to commit to attending the weekly group sessions
+- Be able to commit to attending the weekly group sessions.

-- Any good physical reason, not mentioned here, why you should not follow an activity programme even if you wanted to?
+- Any good physical reason, not mentioned here, why you should not follow an activity programme even if you wanted to

 - Not have any of the exclusion criteria listed below:

-If you would like more information, dates or a referral form please contact: staffwellbeing@nuh.nhs.uk.
+If you would like more information, dates, or a referral form, please contact: nuhnt.staffwellbeing@nhs.net.

 Eat Well Seminars

-To browse through upcoming seminars and to sign up, click here.
+Browse through upcoming seminars and sign up.

 Eating Well for Weight Loss

-In this seminar on eating for weight loss our Staff Wellbeing Dietitian will be discussing the essentials for healthy eating and weight loss as well as other areas such as motivation, goals, snacking, and eating out.
-The seminar is ideal for anyone with a BMI of more than 25 and is open to any member of TeamNUH.
-Are you unsure whether to attend or if weight may be affecting your health?
-You can check your BMI here:https://www.nhs.uk/live-well/healthy-weight/bmi-calculator/
+In this seminar on eating for weight loss, our staff wellbeing dietitian will be discussing the essentials for healthy eating and weight loss as well as other areas such as motivation, goals, snacking, and eating out.
+The seminar is ideal for anyone with a BMI of more than 25 and is open to any member of Team NUH.

-Are you curious about plant based eating?
-In this lunchtime seminar led by our Staff Wellbeing Dietitian, we’ll explore what a plant based diet is, types and variants of plant based diets, nutrients and non-animal based sources of these including calcium, iron and B12.
+Are you curious about plant-based eating?
+In this lunchtime seminar led by our staff wellbeing dietitian, we’ll explore what a plant-based diet is, types and variants of plant-based diets, nutrients, and non-animal-based sources of these, including calcium, iron, and B12.
 Suitable for anyone wanting to know more about a vegan diet or just learn more about including more plants in your diet.

 Eat Well for the Menopause

-Our 75 minute seminar will cover phytoestrogens, bone health, heart health, caffeine, alcohol, sleep, and exercise.
+This seminar will cover phytoestrogens, bone health, heart health, caffeine, alcohol, sleep, and exercise.

 Food to Support Mood

-Improving Cholesterol and Blood Pressure with Diet
+Improving Heart Health with Diet

 Vitamin D Seminar